Horror as two cars plough into crowd in Stevenage

 Two cars have left a road and ploughed into people in Stevenage tonight.

-The incident happened on Monkswood Way, between the junctions of London Road and Broadhall Way, during the Thursday Night Takeover - a weekly meet of members of modified car club Cruise Herts.
+The incident happened on Monkswood Way, between the junctions of London Road and Broadhall Way, near to where the Thursday Night Takeover - a weekly meet of members of modified car club Cruise Herts - takes place.

 Video footage shows a car coming from the direction of London Road colliding with a car coming out of the Roaring Meg South car park.